guidugli/ansible-role-fspart/README.md

 Ansible Role: fspart
 =========

 An Ansible Role that configure partitions on RHEL/CentOS, Fedora and Debian/Ubuntu.
-This role also perform security checks on filesystems.
+This role also perform security checks on filesystems (based on CIS recommendations).

 Requirements